 - 13. Students intending to go to college must follow the required and recommended college prep subjects.
 Students who choose not to follow the recommended college curriculum are not likely to be admitted to a four year college and will not have the requirements to participate in college NCAA athletics. - 14.
 Students planning to enter a New Jersey state college as a freshman must complete a "minimum of 16 units of college preparatory subjects including 4 units of English; 3 units of college level math; 3 units of social studies, and 2 units of laboratory science, and two units of World Language."
 Students should confer with their guidance counselor to insure the the courses they request fulfill the additional unit requirements. - 15.
-Students interested in engineering or Engineering Technology who have not completed Geometry in 9th grade should take both Geometry and Algebra II in 10th grade to complete five years of academic math.
+Students interested in engineering or Engineering Technology should complete both Geometry and Algebra II by the end of 10th grade to complete five years of academic math.
 Approval by the Mathematics Department and a grade of "A" or "B" in Algebra I is required.